pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 ![New bot's name]({filename}/images/slack-lumbergh-bot-creation.png)

-Then, you can access your bot settings.
-It is possible (and advised!) to give it a nice name and icon.
+Then, you can access your bot's settings.
+It is possible (and advised!) to give it a nice name and a proper icon.
 But the important part here is the token:

 ![New bot's token]({filename}/images/slack-lumbergh-bot-token.png)

-This will be required for our Python code to post messages to a slack channel as this bot user.
+This will be required for your Python code to post messages to Slack channels.
 From now on, I'm going to assume that your token is `xoxo-123token`.

-Now that your bot is created, go ahead and invite it to your Slack channel:
+Now that your bot is created, go ahead and invite it:

 ![Inviting the bot]({filename}/images/slack-lumbergh-bot-invite.png)

+The bot should be more than happy to accept the invitation:

 ![Bot accepted invitation]({filename}/images/slack-lumbergh-bot-accept-invitation.png)

-### Write some Python code
+### Program your bot

-First, you will need to create a new virtualenv and install `slackclient`:
+First, you need to create a new virtualenv and install `slackclient`:

 ```sh
 mkvirtualenv -p /usr/bin/python3 slack-bot
 pip install slackclient
 ```

-Next you need to actually create a Slack client, using the bot user's token.
+Next you have to actually create a Slack client, using your bot's token.
 For security reasons set the environment variable with the token:

 ```sh
 export SLACKBOT_LUMBERGH_TOKEN=xoxo-123token
 ```

-And then use it in Python:
+and then use it in Python:

 ```python
 from slackclient import SlackClient